yinan-c/blog/articles/hoarder.md

-# Trying Out Hoarder - The Self-Hosted Bookmark Manager
+# Hoarder - The Self-Hosted Bookmark Manager

 Trying out [Hoarder](https://github.com/hoarder-app/hoarder) app today, to see whether it would competes Anybox as my main bookmark manager.
 I do like self-hosting services, and I like hoarding stuff 🤭.